mkmark/x4-notes/README.md

 The modular building is all fun, but the devs might also have found out that if the building process is too easy, there is nothing left for the players to grind.
 So they allow modules to be teared down simultaneously, but not the building process.
 The problem is that, unlike city planning simulations, there is not much to consider when building a space station.

-The fight/war simulation is more of an awkward pre-WWII navy simulation focused on battleships, carriers, and destroyers, with fighters being a quite strange role.
+The fight/war simulation is more of an awkward pre-WWII navy simulation focused on battleships, destroyers, and fighters, with carriers being a quite strange role.
 Since X3, fighters have been able to manage long-distance trips on their own, while in reality, the lack of such ability is the only reason that carriers even exist.
 In X4, the fighters have even better long-range capability (compared to carriers), rendering it completely obsolete to even have a carrier, thus the pre-WWII claim.

 The best part is the thinking part, thanks for reading.